Features and Recommendations

-This topic provides a list of new features and recommendations for Bluetooth in Windows 10.
+This topic provides a list of features and recommendations for Bluetooth in Windows 10.
 For power-efficient support for Bluetooth LE beacons and related scenarios, we recommend that OEMs use Bluetooth components capable of Hardware Offload and able to support the Microsoft-defined Host Controller Interface (HCI) extension.

-Additional features that were added after Windows 10, version 1507 are marked as follows:
+Additional features that were added after Windows 10, version 1507 are marked with their corresponding release number.

 |QD ID||Name||Product type||Date|